SAYUK09/Blog-Site-NextJs/posts/pre-rendering.md

 So I worked on fixing the UI issues today.
 Then continued working on the `reviewer-dashboard`.

+`22 July :`
+Worked on the logic for `reviewer-dashboard` today.
+Then met for discussing the **Interview System Design** Tanvi and Sushil wanted to attend and discuss, so that we learn fundamentals of UI/UX.

 `27 July : `
 We had a meeting where we had discussion over the **Interview System** and how would the Interviews function overall.
 So as planned we had a meeting with Tanay today.